Update: HIMSS20 has been canceled due to the coronavirus. Read more here.

 The importance of having a patient-centric revenue cycle is again dominating the conversation, but this year there is the added urgency of price transparency in rules released by the Centers for Medicare and Medicaid Services.

-The goal is for patients to know the price of the services they're getting, and to choose the provider which offers the least expensive option.
+The goal is for patients to know the price of the services they're getting and choose the provider that offers the least expensive option.

 But will these rules work in giving patients real price transparency?
 Neither gives insured patients the exact cost of what they will end up paying for a service.

 "There's a mixed feeling on this master list of costs," said Revenue Cycle speaker Rebekah Angove.
 "At the end of the day, it's not super helpful to patients.
 It doesn't tell them what their portion will be."

 Also, she said, pricing information that comes with a large price tag can be a barrier to seeking care due to sticker shock.